CharlesDerek/MRGI-InstbotPythonSoftware/README.md

 MRGInnovations Software & Technology:
 -------------------------------------

+Please use the software and following documentation at your own risk.
+By using this Software, you are agreeing that MRGI Software & Technology is not responsible for any Actual damages, or Consequential damages that may follow from using these resources.

 #### This project will be frozen until we will find good developers team.
 If you want to be in developer team - email us at support@mrginnovations.com.
 Use last version on your own risk.

 Developing a automated System for businesses seeking to build their PR on their social media platforms through API's and automization.